Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 <!-- Explain the benefits and the liabilities of instantiating the pattern, eventually in comparison with other alternatives. -->

 <!-- Benefits and liabilities (pros and cons) of the design after pattern instantiation, and comparison of these consequences with those of alternative solutions.
 This section should _not_ describe generic consequences of the pattern, but the specific ones of applying the pattern in your system. -->
+The application becomes dependent on the factory to create the devices, which can create a bottleneck if the factory becomes overloaded or fails to perform as expected.

 ---